|

 recently?

 No, your Highness.
-No one has seen him since all this began.
+No one has seen him since all of this

-My father requested an audiencewhen such a thing still seemed
+began.
+My father requested an audiencewhen such a thing

-possiblebut he was refused.
-And no one has seen the Queen,
+still seemed possiblebut he was refused.
+And no one has

 What dogs, Lord Gimli?
-Who are they, my Lords?
-What
+Who do you mean by they,

 I think, said Legolas, that it is time we told